InternationalKoder/Galanext/readme.txt

  All the project is under the GNU GPLv3 license, the source files are included with the game.

  CHANGELOG:

+ Nov 29, 2014:
+ + The game is paused when the window is not active

  Nov 28, 2014:
  + Added a pause menu you can trigger with a keyboard or with a joystick